HazyResearch/deepdive/doc/greenplum.md

 **After installing GreenPlum, DeepDive should work well with it.
 The rest steps are identical with the documentation for [PostgreSQL](postgresql.html)**.

+## Note

+If you are installing Greenplum on a machine without root access, skip the following steps below:
+- Setting the Greenplum Recommended OS Parameters
+- Configure ssh with localhost

+Note that you will be prompted to enter your password to `localhost` several times throughout the installation process.

+You will also not be able to save to the /usr/local/ directory, so let GREENPLUM_DIR be the directory where you wish to install Greenplum.
+In the steps below, replace /usr/local/ with GREENPLUM_DIR.

+In the steps **Set Greenplum related session variables** and **Configure PATH to add master data directory**, if you do not have write permissions to the ~/.bashrc file, simply run the commands `source GREENPLUM_DIR/greenplum-db/greenplum_path.sh` and `export MASTER_DATA_DIRECTORY=GREENPLUM_DIR/greenplumdb/master/gpsne-1`.
+In order to have these commands run every time you log in to the system, save a new script called greenplum_startup.sh with the following contents:

+    source GREENPLUM_DIR/greenplum-db/greenplum_path.sh
+    export MASTER_DATA_DIRECTORY=GREENPLUM_DIR/greenplumdb/master/gpsne-1

+and edit your terminal settings so that this script gets executed every time the shell opens.

 ## Installation with Linux